 Your next steps with encryption best practices

 Now that you understand how your sensitive data can be protected through EBS encryption, you’ll want to learn more about encryption for other AWS services such as Encryption in S3, KMS, Redshift, and CloudHSM.

-Get started with these courses from the Cloud Academy training library:
+You can get started with these courses from the Cloud Academy Training Library: